 Kristine Hall of Restoring Lansdowne made beautiful use of a rich blue-green shade to amp up the drama in her living room.
 The color is inspired by the naturally dramatic Scottish skies and sets the perfect backdrop for a luxe navy blue velvet sofa, plants, and sentimental photographs.

-3. Go bold with a tropical print.
+3. Welcome a tropical print.

 5. Match the wall color to your sofa.